Can I Eat Expired Sea Grapes Umibudo?

 What are the food safety risks?

 Sea Grapes Umibudo can pose risks of contamination by pathogens such as Vibrio parahaemolyticus due to its marine origin.
-To prevent foodborne illness, ensure proper washing of sea grapes, sourced from reputable suppliers, and consume them fresh.
+To reduce the risk of foodborne illness, ensure proper washing of sea grapes, sourced from reputable suppliers, and consume them fresh.
 High-risk scenarios include consuming raw sea grapes that have been mishandled or stored improperly.

 What are some pro storage tips?